Read our open letter to the Jersey City Council asking them to support Jersey City’s bird-friendly buildings ordinance.

 How can we help them fly safely?

-A Canada warbler, a rare visitor to Jersey City, photographed by Rachel Emmet during collision monitoring in May 2024.
+Canada warbler, a rare visitor to Jersey City, photographed by Rachel Emmet during collision monitoring in May 2024

 Migration is a treacherous time for birds.